São Paulo: A Deep Dive into Brazil’s Megacity

 The contrast between modern São Paulo and its colonial past is striking.
 The sleek glass and steel towers of Paulista Avenue epitomise the city’s financial clout, while the decaying yet elegant architecture of the old colonial centre tells the story of its history.
 A particular standout is the São Paulo Cathedral (Catedral da Sé), a neo-Gothic masterpiece completed in 1954.
 Its immense dome, tall spires, and intricate stained glass windows are a testament to Brazil’s religious history, while also serving as a poignant reminder of the city’s early days.

 Another glimpse into São Paulo’s past can be found at Casa das Rosas, an old mansion once home to one of the city’s coffee barons.
-Now a cultural centre, its rose garden was an oasis amidst the modern energy of Paulista Avenue, offering us a peaceful afternoon and our first beer on the beginning our year in South America thinking about the adventures to come and contemplating the energy, modernity and grandeur of this mega city.
+Now a cultural centre, its rose garden was an oasis amidst the modern energy of Paulista Avenue, offering us a peaceful afternoon and our first beer on the beginning our year long trip to South America in 2018, thinking about the adventures to come and contemplating the energy, modernity and grandeur of this mega city.
+In 2025, for old times’ sake we visited the same café in the gardens of Casa das Rosadas.

 Teatro Municipal and the Street Life of São Paulo